Projections of SDEs onto Submanifolds: Introduction

-Although the material in this document overlaps to a significant degree with the ideas of \cite{AB17}, the two papers are entirely independent of one another.
-Moreover, we believe the framework chosen here has a number of advantages, which we hope to make use of in future work, in which we plan on studying similar approximation problems for stochastic equations driven by processes which are not semimartingales.
+Although the material presented here overlaps to a significant degree with the ideas of \cite{ABR19}, this paper --- the contents of which also appear in the third author's PhD thesis \cite{Fer22} --- is entirely self-contained.
+Moreover, we believe the framework chosen here has a number of advantages of which we hope to make use in future work, as described in \nameref{sec:projConcl}.